Exercise Tips for Migraine: What are the possibilities?

-Yoga can be a great option for migraine sufferers.
+Yoga can be a great option for people living with migraine.
 The benefits can go beyond exercise and actually help with migraine prevention.
 Stress can be a major migraine trigger and as I mentioned yoga can help reduce stress.
+In addition to this benefit practicing regularly could have an impact on the frequency and severity of migraine attacks.
 This may actually mean yoga could be one part of your migraine treatment plan in addition to your other medications or treatments agreed upon by you and your doctor.

 There are also different types of yoga.
 Be sure to check with your health care professional before starting anything new and listen to your body.
 Dr. Well, from the American Migraine Foundation people with migraine should avoid classes with extreme heat.
 He also says you should tell your instructor of your history with migraines so they can offer pose options to make you more comfortable and if you have a condition that requires some modifications like a pinched nerve, trouble with your spine, or blood clots.